Christmas Lights (film)

 Christmas Lights is a 2004 British Christmas television special broadcast by ITV starring Robson Green and Mark Benton and written by Jeff Pope and Bob Mills.
 Although originally produced as a one-off 90 minute special, it spawned two spin-off series – Northern Lights and City Lights and a second, 2 hour, Christmas special – Clash of the Santas, which aired on ITV, on Sunday 21 December 2008.

 The programme was watched by 10.5 million viewers.

-Comedy drama about what can happen when families forget what the festive season is really about.
+Comedy drama about what might happen when families forget what the festive season is about.
 Competitive brothers-in-law Colin and Howard live next door to each other on a suburban street, so when Colin puts Christmas lights outside his house, Howard responds with a bigger and brighter set, unleashing a war of twinkling light-bulbs and neon displays which threatens to ruin both families.
 With Robson Green, Mark Benton, Nicola Stephenson, Maxine Peake, Keith Clifford.